 You can share your views about the Council's plans and projects by making a submission.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 The Council holds a Community Service Awards ceremony every year to recognise people who have made great contributions to our district.

 Anyone who has carried out significant voluntary service in the Waimakariri District in the areas of the arts, culture, education, health, recreation, sport, welfare or youth can be nominated by any two citizens of the district.
 Often these are people who prefer to not be in the spotlight, but who are champions in our community because of their years of work behind the scenes.

 People who have received royal or national honours for their service or actions are also eligible to be considered for a Community Service Award.

-This year's Community Service Awards ceremony will be held over two nights on Monday 29 August and Tuesday 30 August 2016.
+This is an invitation only event.
+This year's Community Service Awards ceremony will be held on 10 November.

 Take a look at the previous award recipients from 1992 - 2019.